findyourexit/figgit/README.md

 If the specified branch doesn't exist, the plugin:

-1. Fetches the repository's default branch
+1. Fetches the configured default branch (or the repository's default if none is specified)
-2. Creates the new branch from the default branch HEAD
+2. Creates the new branch from that base branch's HEAD
 3. Commits the variables file to the new branch

 ### Conflict Resolution